Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 Basic Geometry Tests

 - Straightness: Each axis should move in a straight line.
-Use a precision straight edge or autocollimator to measure straightness error along each axis.
-On a VMC, straightness errors in the X-Y plane cause dimensional inaccuracy; Z-axis straightness errors cause taper in bored holes.
+Use a precision straight edge or autocollimator.

-- Spindle-to-table perpendicularity (VMC): The spindle axis must be perpendicular to the table surface.
-Indicate a precision test bar in the spindle across the table in both X and Y directions.
-Tilt in either direction causes tapered holes, angled walls, and inconsistent depth-of-cut across the workpiece.
+- Spindle-to-table perpendicularity (VMC): Indicate a precision test bar across the table in both X and Y directions.
+Tilt causes tapered holes and angled walls.

 Advanced Geometry Tests